python-poetry/poetry/docs/repositories.md

 {{% note %}}

-If you prefer to disable [PyPI](https://pypi.org) completely, you may choose to set one of your package sources to be the [default](#default-package-source).
+If you prefer to disable [PyPI](https://pypi.org) completely, you can run `poetry source default --disable-pypi`.
+If you disable PyPI, you have to configure at least one other source.

 If you prefer to specify a package source for a specific dependency, see [Secondary Package Sources](#secondary-package-sources).